BogdanGeorgian91/todolist/README.md

 Functionalities go like this:

+- if you click "Submit" without having a task written in the box, an error message will appear in red saying "Add a task first";
 - write a task into the appropiate box, then click Submit and the tasks will be added with a coresponding chronological number in front of the text;
 - after each task two buttons will appear: an "X" - button which will erase that specific task and a "Done" - button which will apply a strikethrough line to that specific task letting the user know that it's a completed task.
 Also, when the task is deleted the chronological numbers of the tasks update automatically;
 - finally, the "Clear list" button erases all the tasks.